Food Insecurity Among Asian Americans

 Description of relevance among the topic and article:

-This article provides a significant crisis and information about the burden of food insecurity among disaggregated Asian American populations in the United States.
-The study reports that one potential reason has been attributed to the model minority myth, which assumes Asians have unparalleled achievements in education and success, hence leading to the assumption that the population suffers little health discrepancies.
-Yet, numerous of studies demonstrate that such a myth has led to internalized racialism, further resulting in negative attitudes towards seeking mental health care and increased psychological distress.
-Furthermore, they highlight the role of acculturation in food insecurity among the population, the process by which immigrants adapt to the host nation, as a major determinant of health disparities.
-Overall, this article is extremely vital to address one of the humongous foundational determinants of this public health issue in the United States.
+This article provides significant crisis information about the burden of food insecurity among disaggregated Asian American populations in the United States.
+The study reports that one potential reason attributed to this is the model minority myth.
+This myth assumes that Asians have unparalleled achievements in education and success, leading to the assumption that the population suffers little health disparities.
+Yet, numerous studies demonstrate that such a myth has led to internalized racism, resulting in negative attitudes towards seeking mental health care and increased psychological distress.
+Furthermore, this article highlights the role of acculturation in food insecurity among the population - the process by which immigrants adapt to the host nation - as a major determinant of health disparities.
+Overall, this article is vitally important in addressing one of the major foundational determinants of this public health issue in the United States.

 FRAC.
 (2017).
 The Impact of Poverty, Food Insecurity, and Poor Nutrition on health and well-being, (December), 1–14.
 Retrieved from http://www.frac.org/wp-content/uploads/hunger-health-impact-poverty-food-insecurity-health-well-being.pdf

-This article evaluates a recent research on numerous detrimental impacts of poverty and food insecurity on the health and well-being among children and adults.
-It also describes the imperative role of the Supplemental Nutrition Assistance Program and Federal Child Nutrition Programs in alleviating poverty and food insecurity to improve health and well-being of the society.
-According to the article, during childhood, children live in low-income family are highly exposed to various harmful factors impacting the overall health and well-being, including food insecurity, obesity, behavioral and emotional problems, poor growth, learning disabilities that lead to poor academic outcomes, and so forth; which will severely influence their livings and future potentials with crucial survival abilities.
-Furthermore, it is more likely for low-income adolescents to engage in health-compromising behaviors, such as smoking and tobacco using.
-In the article, it addresses that those children and adults who live under poverty and socioeconomic inequalities, are more vulnerable exposed to food insecurity.
-Food insecurity is detrimental to both physical and mental health for all ages, particularly the development and well-being of children in the short and long terms.
-“They will be sick more often, recover from illness more slowly, and be hospitalized more frequently,”– According to the article.
-In some food-insecure households, due to limited financial resources, they may also use coping strategies to stretch budgets on medication or low nutrient dense foods which can exacerbate existing disease and increase extra health expenditures due to prolong-recovery compare to food-secure households with chronic diseases; and low nutrient dense foods can cause greater exposure to obesity.
-Finally, the article indicates that the research shows the solutions to tackle the challenging issues of poverty, food insecurity, and health and well-being are utilizing federal nutrition programs more frequently, including SNAP and Child Nutrition Programs.
-It stresses that in order to improve the nation’s health, it is important to connect people to federal nutrition programs.
+This article evaluates recent research on the numerous detrimental impacts of poverty and food insecurity on the health and well-being of children and adults.
+It also describes the imperative role of the Supplemental Nutrition Assistance Program and Federal Child Nutrition Programs in alleviating poverty and food insecurity to improve the health and well-being of society.
+According to the article, children living in low-income families are highly exposed to various harmful factors impacting their overall health and well-being, including food insecurity, obesity, behavioral and emotional problems, poor growth, and learning disabilities that lead to poor academic outcomes, among others.
+Such factors can severely influence their lives and future potentials, compromising crucial survival abilities.
+Furthermore, it is more likely for low-income adolescents to engage in health-compromising behaviors, such as smoking and tobacco use.
+The article addresses the fact that those children and adults living in poverty, and experiencing socioeconomic inequalities, are more vulnerable to food insecurity.
+Food insecurity is detrimental to both physical and mental health across all ages, particularly affecting the development and well-being of children in both the short and long term.
+"They will be sick more often, recover from illness more slowly, and be hospitalized more frequently," the article states.
+In some food-insecure households, limited financial resources may result in the use of coping strategies to stretch budgets on medication or low nutrient-dense foods, which can exacerbate existing diseases and increase health expenditures due to prolonged recovery compared to food-secure households with chronic diseases.
+Moreover, low nutrient-dense foods can lead to a greater exposure to obesity.
+Finally, the article indicates that research shows the solutions to tackle the challenging issues of poverty, food insecurity, and health and well-being involve utilizing federal nutrition programs more frequently, including SNAP and Child Nutrition Programs.
+It stresses that to improve the nation's health, it is important to connect people to these federal nutrition programs.

 Description of relevance among the topic and article:

-This article strongly connects the concepts of food insecurity with poverty and provide numbers of health problems related to the social determinants of health.
-Food insecurity and poverty are significantly associated with some of the most serious and costly health problems influencing children and adults in the United States, starting from nutrient deficiencies and less physical activity to chronic diseases, such as cardiovascular diseases and diabetes.
-This article provides a critical reflection on the foundational determinants of this public health issue that unless the nation addresses all of the risk factors of poverty and food insecurity, it will eventually become a continuous vicious cycle and it is a detrimental lifelong influence on individuals.
+This article strongly connects the concepts of food insecurity with poverty, and provides a number of health problems related to the social determinants of health.
+Food insecurity and poverty are significantly associated with some of the most serious and costly health problems influencing children and adults in the United States, ranging from nutrient deficiencies and limited physical activity, to chronic diseases such as cardiovascular diseases and diabetes.
+This article offers a critical reflection on the foundational determinants of this public health issue.
+It concludes that unless the nation addresses all the risk factors of poverty and food insecurity, it will become a continuous vicious cycle with a detrimental lifelong influence on individuals.

 Description of relevance among the topic and article:

-The primary manifestation of food insecurity is food insecurity at the household level.
-Due to foo insecurity, these households face many social, economic, political, and health consequences.
-The challenge of feeding family members has a variety of attributes and consequences, for instance migration and related health risks.
-Following food insecurity, people could have depression, suicidal ideation, nutrient deficiencies, obesity, and other health risks that exacerbate the well-beings.
-Moreover, in response to food insecurity, households use a range of mechanisms to cope.
-This article provides me better understandings on how hunger and food insecurity play an important role base on each household in the society, plus what are the adverse health consequences and challenges impacting the lives of the children and their caregivers.
+The primary manifestation of food insecurity is at the household level.
+Due to food insecurity, these households face many social, economic, political, and health consequences.
+The challenge of feeding family members leads to a variety of issues and consequences, such as migration and related health risks.
+Food insecurity could cause depression, suicidal ideation, nutrient deficiencies, obesity, and other health risks that exacerbate well-being.
+In response to food insecurity, households employ various coping mechanisms.
+This article enhances my understanding of how hunger and food insecurity significantly impact every household in society, including the adverse health consequences and challenges that affect the lives of children and their caregivers.

 Description of relevance among the topic and article:

-This article provides a series of information and examination of association between food- insecure group with substance use, and probability of overdosing most strongly with stimulants and opioids, which are known as appetite suppressants.
-The study demonstrates that women in particular, face unique challenges associated with food insecurity, substance use and HIV.
+This article provides a series of information and examines the association between food-insecure groups with substance use, and the probability of overdosing, most strongly with stimulants and opioids, known as appetite suppressants.
+The study demonstrates that women, in particular, face unique challenges associated with food insecurity, substance use, and HIV.
 In the United States, both single women with children and single women living alone exhibit higher rates of food insecurity than the national average.
-Low-income women and particularly women of color are also threatened by well-recognized epidemics of substance use, violence and HIV in the States.
-It also addresses substance use plays a key role by increasing the risk of unprotected sex, transactional sex and gender-based violence, while also undermining health-care decision-making processes.
-Overall, the study contributes to inform the readers one of the drawbacks and minor population living under food insecurity.
+Low-income women, especially women of color, are also threatened by well-recognized epidemics of substance use, violence, and HIV in the states.
+It also addresses how substance use plays a key role by increasing the risk of unprotected sex, transactional sex, and gender-based violence, while also undermining healthcare decision-making processes.
+Overall, the study informs the readers about one of the drawbacks and the minor population living under food insecurity.

 Weigel, M., & Armijos, R. (2018).
 Household Food Insecurity and Psychosocial Dysfunction in Ecuadorian Elementary Schoolchildren.
 International Journal of Pediatrics, 2018, 7.

-This article closely examines the association of household food insecurity and psychosocial dysfunction within school-age children.
-Household food insecurity is reported to be associated with adverse child nutrition, growth, health outcomes, and findings from a number of studies conducted in the US and Canada suggest that school-age children exposed to household food insecurity have greater psychosocial dysfunction.
-Psychosocial dysfunction can adversely growth, social relations, academic performance, and quality of life.
-According to the article, the researchers conducted a cross-sectional study in Ecuador, a low middle-income country for the purpose of exploring whether exposure to household food insecurity was associated with greater psychosocial dysfunction in 6-12-year-old children attending public elementary school and their maternal caregivers in three low-income neighborhoods in Quito.
+This article closely examines the association between household food insecurity and psychosocial dysfunction within school-age children.
+Household food insecurity is reported to be associated with adverse child nutrition, growth, health outcomes, and a number of studies conducted in the US and Canada suggest that school-age children exposed to household food insecurity have greater psychosocial dysfunction.
+Psychosocial dysfunction can adversely affect growth, social relations, academic performance, and quality of life.
+The researchers conducted a cross-sectional study in Ecuador, a low middle-income country for the purpose of exploring whether exposure to household food insecurity was associated with greater psychosocial dysfunction in 6-12-year-old children attending public elementary school and their maternal caregivers in three low-income neighborhoods in Quito.
 Their hypothesis included both nutritional and non-nutritional aspects; one aspect indicated that household food insecurity has adverse effects on dietary leading to anemia in children, another aspect indicated the potential of psychological stress generated by living under household insecurity which can impact the psychosocial functioning of children.
-The results of the study was the prevalence of food insecurity reported by maternal caregivers was high which affected “78% of the 279” study households and children who live in food insecure households suffer from greater psychosocial dysfunction as reflected by their higher average scores on The Pediatric Symptoms Checklist (3 subscales contained in the PSC: internalizing, externalizing, and attention.
+The result of the study was the prevalence of food insecurity reported by maternal caregivers was high, affecting "78% of the 279" study households, and children living in food-insecure households suffer from greater psychosocial dysfunction as reflected by their higher average scores on the Pediatric Symptoms Checklist (3 subscales contained in the PSC: internalizing, externalizing, and attention.
 They were used to identify specific types of child psychosocial impairments) and PSC internalizing and externalizing subscales.
-In conclusion, the study findings emphasize the importance of improving social and economic policies and programs that protect vulnerable children and their families from experiencing adverse consequences of household food insecurity.
+In conclusion, the study findings emphasize the importance of improving social and economic policies and programs that protect vulnerable children and their families from experiencing the adverse consequences of household food insecurity.

 Description of relevance among the topic and article:

-There are many social determinants of food insecurity and household level is one of the determinants.
-This article examines how household food insecurity influence the well-being and health outcomes of the children, specifically on psychosocial dysfunction.
-Household food insecurity constitutes a major global public health and pediatric concern due to its high prevalence and association with adverse health and nutrition outcomes.
-Children in food insecure households tend to have poorer quality and diverse diets and lower macronutrient blood levels.
-Besides the regular meals, household food insecurity can also cause stress and feeling of discomfort in children, which can promote psychosocial dysfunction, such as deprivation, sense of embarrassment, or stigmatization.
-I found this article very important due to its contribution to a series of data and relationships on household food insecurity influencing children’s psychosocial dysfunction and overall health.
+There are many social determinants of food insecurity, and household level is one of these determinants.
+This article examines how household food insecurity influences the well-being and health outcomes of children, specifically focusing on psychosocial dysfunction.
+Household food insecurity constitutes a major global public health and pediatric concern, due to its high prevalence and association with adverse health and nutrition outcomes.
+Children in food insecure households tend to have poorer quality and less diverse diets, and lower macronutrient blood levels.
+In addition to the impact on regular meals, household food insecurity can also cause stress and feelings of discomfort in children.
+This can promote psychosocial dysfunction, such as deprivation, a sense of embarrassment, or stigmatization.
+I found this article highly important due to its contribution of a series of data and insights on household food insecurity's influence on children's psychosocial dysfunction and overall health.

 Food Insecurity Among Asian Americans.
 (2020, Jan 02).
 Retrieved from https://papersowl.com/examples/food-insecurity-among-asian-americans/